farbeiza/gdrsync.py/README.md

 To do so, sign up into
 [Google API console](http://code.google.com/apis/console), and create a new `Client ID for installed applications` in the `API access` section.

-### refreshToken

-Token for user authentication.

-Gdrsync.py will write this option if called using the command line argument `-S`.